StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

 ---
 layout: post
-title:  'Spring Web MVC Visualized: Threading and Servelts'
+title:  "Spring Web MVC Visualized: Threading and Servelts"
-description: 'An introduction to how Java threads are used to implement Spring Servlets in order to handle incoming and outgoing requests.'
+description: "An introduction to how Java threads are used to implement Spring Servlets in order to handle incoming and outgoing requests."
 date:   2023-03-19 13:30:35 +0100
 author: stefan
 image:  'https://i.imgur.com/N1XPmMN.jpg'